Streampunk/arachnid/README.md

 ### Sending grains ###

 The sender uses the HTTP `PUT` method to send grains or fragments of grains to the receiver using absolute resource references.
 Grains may be fragmented and this us inidcated by the path of the PUT method.
 The arachnid headers must be set for the `PUT` request.
+Grains are idempotent and can be safely retransmitted in the event of failure.

-In general grains should be sent in sequence, one-after-the-other, in the same order as their time stamp and should be sent without gaps or omissions.
-It is the receiver that is responsible for recreating a continuous stream and the receiver can only do this if the sender is well behaved, within
+In general, grains should be sent in sequence, one-after-the-other, in the same order as their time stamp and should be sent without gaps or omissions.
+It is the receiver that is responsible for recreating a continuous stream and the receiver can only do this if the sender is well behaved, within the tolerance of a cache.

 More than one grain may be sent at a time, allowing for parallel transport of the stream.